 Make sure to use hashtags like #bookstagram and #meetthebookstagrammer.
 That way, your first post is more likely to get seen by other users.

-That’s it: now you’re ready to join in on the Bookstagram fun!
+That’s it: now you’re ready to start a Bookstagram and join in on the fun!
 The most important part of Bookstagram is engaging with others – it’s how you make connections and get inspired.
 Get out there and get chatting!

 Click here to learn more about our Ultimate Guide to Bookstagram eBook (plus read a free excerpt)!